 The FDA often approves drugs to enter the market that are based on preliminary evidence.
 Yet post-marketing assessment to determine long-term risks underperforms within the agency.
 The adverse reports submitted to the FDA are only voluntarily reported, meaning more patients could be experiencing the side effects of Actemra and the statistics are not there to indicate the intensity.

-If you or a loved one has suffered any of the severe side effects from taking Actemra, we would like to speak with you.
-You may be entitled to compensation by filing a lawsuit.
-Our lawyers respond promptly to all inquiries and would be honored to speak with you.
+If you or a loved one has suffered any of the severe side effects from taking Actemra, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new Actemra lawsuits across the country, and you may be entitled to financial compensation.

 We offer a Free Case Evaluation.
 Please contact us using the form below or by calling us at (800) 279-6386.